RomanSixty/Feed-on-Feeds/README.md

 You can also use FeedOnFeeds for keeping track of your favourite YouTube channels without having to register with Google.
 Just activate the integrated **YouTube plugin** and add subscriptions to the channels you want to follow.

+### Reddit integration

+While reddit doesn't advertise its RSS feeds you can still subscribe to reddits or users.
+An integrated **Reddit plugin** also tries to optimise the tiny thumbnail images served by the feed by replacing them with their original images if possible.

 # Installation